 Our Adventure Zone offers the opportunity of risky play, in an environment where the health, safety and standards are continuously managed and assessed to the highest levels.
 This does not mean that at some point during play, a potential hazard to your child or others might not be identified.
 This is is why we operate the policy

 'Active Adult Supervision' by the accompanying parent or carer.

 As an example, if playing outdoors in a woodland, would you decide to leave your child to climb a large tree entirely un-supervised, give them encouragement and hover at the bottom, or hold them in front as you climbed with them?
-It's likely to be a decision based on many things like, how high the tree looked, the age of your child, whether it's a new adventure, and your knowledge of their abilities and attitude.
+It's likely to be a decision based on many things like, how high the tree looked, the age of your child, whether it's a new adventure, and your knowledge of your child's abilities and attitude.
 This risk assessment by parents and carers is often carried out in seconds, assessing different situations many times over in a day.
 It is essential to children's development that they learn to risk assess and can do this effectively through play.
 Sometimes it can be a difficult juggle for parents and carers to allow them to do that while at the same time supervising their welfare.

 At The Fyne Den, we are continuously in discussion with parents and carers as to what 'acceptable hazards' are, and we encourage anyone supervising a child to remove them from the situation or remove the hazard if necessary.
 Please feel free to have a conversation with the team about your ideas on this matter, we would be delighted to hear them.

 Damaged or faulty equipment should be reported to a Fyne Den team member immediately.

 The riskier play available at the Adventure Zone is suitable for all ages and as such supervision should reflect this.